LassoSoft/LassoGuide/lasso_guide_source/operations/images-media.rst

 .. member:: image->pixel(x::integer, y::integer, -hex = ?)

-   Returns the color of the pixel located at the specified pixel coordinates (X,Y).
+   Returns the color of the pixel located at the specified pixel coordinates (X, Y).
 The returned value is an array of RGB color integers (0--255) by default.
 An optional ``-hex`` parameter returns a hex color string ("#FFCCDD") instead of an RGB array.